 I Lost My Domain, How Do I Get It Back?

-My domain is expired.
 Now what?
-You lost your expired domains, missed the grace period and now your website is deleted.
+If you lost your expired domains, missed the grace period and now your website is deleted, it’s easy for panic to set in.
 Expired domains can wreak havoc for any brand.
-We explore expired domains and detail the grace period for your expired domain.

 How To Get Your Domain Back

-Contact the Domain Registrar
+1. Contact the Domain Registrar

 Most expired domains have a grace period between 20 and 30 days before domains expire at registrars.
 During the expiry period, you can contact the registrar to see if you can reclaim your dropped domains.

-See If It’s Still Available On the Market
+2. See If It’s Still Available On the Market

 You may have to participate in an expiry auction and bid against other people to buy back your expired domain name.
 If it’s a popular domain name, expect to pay a significant sum because of the bidding competition and relevance to other brands.
+Working with a seasoned domain name broker who is skilled in negotiation can be a huge help here.

-Contact the New Owner
+3. Contact the New Owner

-Back-order Process
+4. Back-order Process

 If you’ve tried all the aforementioned steps and still can’t get your domains, back-ordering is a possible solution after they expire.
 Registrars offer a back-order service for recently expired domains with a simple filter process for various tlds.